watson/throttling/README.md

 ## API

-Requireing cache-callback returns a function you can use to build
+Requireing limit-callback returns a function you can use to build
 caches:

 ```js